 Players may use their monitor's refresh rate or a third-party software at a framerate of up to 300FPS.
 However, players that can prove ownership of a 360Hz monitor may use it for their records.
 More Details

-An FPS counter is required if the player uses the No Pulse hack, achieves the run in Practice Mode, or submits a record for a level that uses an in-game "official" song.
+An FPS counter is required if the player turns off orb pulses, achieves the run in Practice Mode, or submits a record for a level that uses an in-game "official" song.
 More Details

 Players are generally allowed to fix bugs that are caused by varying refresh rates or in-game physics changes, especially if the level is made unreasonably more difficult or impossible as a result.